-A new guide has been published by the leading mental health charity Mind.org.uk, the guide is aimed at employers to try to clear up the stigma and myths surrounding mental health in today's workplace.
+A new guide has been published by the leading mental health charity Mind.org.uk aimed at employers to try to clear up the stigma and myths surrounding mental health in today’s workplace.

 The guide is designed to help employers better understand the nature of mental health problems and provides guidance on how to encourage a mentally healthy working environment.

 Backing the guide is Friends Provident who have an ongoing commitment to help companies reduce absence in the workplace.